MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 1. Select **New source** on the ribbon or "**+**" in the main editor canvas and then **Sample data**.

 1. On the right pane, enter a source name to appear on the canvas, select the sample data you want to add to your eventstream, and then select **Add**.
-   - **Bicycles**: sample bicycles data with a preset schema that includes fields such as BikepointID, Street, Neighbourhood, Latitude, and more.
+   - **Bicycles**: sample bicycles data with a preset schema that includes fields such as BikepointID, Street, Neighborhood, Latitude, and more.
    - **Yellow Taxi**: sample taxi data with a preset schema that includes fields such as pickup time, drop-off time, distance, total fee, and more.
    - **Stock Market**: sample data of a stock exchange with a preset schema column such as time, symbol, price, volume and more.